 SPIN Selling’s research found that the sales industry’s obsession with asking open-ended questions wasn't backed up by hard evidence.
 The book established that the number of open-ended questions asked by sales reps didn't make a difference in their closing rates.

-In fact, Rickman discovered that successful salespeople used closed questions, too, but only to find out information that would advance the sale.
+In fact, Rackham discovered that successful salespeople used closed questions, too, but only to find out information that would advance the sale.
 As he wrote in the book:

 In other words, none of our studies showed that the classic distinction between open and closed questions has any meaning in high-value sales calls.